Red Pine Norway Pine

 Clifton (southeastern part of Penobscot county) northward just east of

-the Penobscot river the predominant tree, generally on dry ridges and
+river the predominant tree, generally on dry ridges and

 eskers, but in Greenbush and Passadumkeag growing abundantly on peat